-In this instalment, Head of Animation at Sparx* Studio – Patrice Compagnon, goes in-depth on how success has come from great learning – planned and un-planned.
+In this Expert Talks installment, Patrice Compagnon, Head of Animation at Sparx* – A Virtuos Studio, goes in-depth on how success has come from great learning, both planned and unplanned.

-Sparx* Vietnamese studio has worked on some amazing, high profile projects in its 23-year existence, with a focus on top grossing movies, including a few Star Wars blockbusters; TV series such as Star Wars Rebels and games including Fallout & Battlefield.
-Success does not come easy, but hard work, finding a unique talent base, and intense training have been the keys to recent successes!
+The Sparx* studio has worked on some amazing, high profile projects in its 23-year existence, with a focus on top grossing movies, including a few Star Wars blockbusters; TV series such as Star Wars Rebels and games including Fallout & Battlefield.
+Success does not come easy, but hard work, finding a unique talent base, and intense training have been the keys to recent successes.

-So what’s Sparx* secret… Starting with the fundamentals – whether it is 2D or 3D, good animation relies on a combination of skills.
+So what is Sparx*’s secret?
+Starting with the fundamentals – whether it is 2D or 3D, good animation relies on a combination of skills.

 First, and maybe most important, is to have a comprehensive knowledge of human anatomy, movement, limits of joints, how muscles work, weight, body mechanics, rhythm, spacing, staging, composition, emotions and even acting skills!
-It is also important to understand all types of locomotion, and specifically how two and four-legged animals move… even how birds fly… It is an art.
+It is also important to understand all types of locomotion, such as how two and four-legged animals move, or even how birds fly – it is an art.

 The beauty of true animation is that nothing is frozen solid.
 There are 12 principles of animation, and it is important that animators keep on learning until they are confident enough to decide specifically when to apply them and when not to.